Aligned-Design/aligned_postd_1125/API_DOCUMENTATION.md

-# Aligned AI - API Documentation
+# POSTD - API Documentation

 ## Overview

-This document describes the REST API endpoints for the Aligned AI content management and approval platform.
+This document describes the REST API endpoints for the POSTD content management and approval platform.
 All endpoints require authentication and support multi-tenant isolation via brand_id.

+> **Note:** POSTD was formerly known as Aligned-20AI.
+All current documentation refers to POSTD as the product name.

+**Note:** For the authoritative API contract, see `POSTD_API_CONTRACT.md`.

 ## Authentication